Stefy-M/Notes-/JS Notes.md

 ## Misc

--Can create a query that parses an object to find all of its keys
+- Can create a query that parses an object to find all of its keys

 ```javascript
 query = "SELECT * from speedgolfdb.courses WHERE ";